banner-hero

 Experience Solitude and Less-Crowded Paths

 The trails to Everest Base Camp in January are quiet due to the lower number of trekkers, as many choose to avoid the EBC Trek during this month.
 Not only that, but the teahouses are also less crowded.
 This allows you to connect with nature and interact with locals as freely as you want.
-Also, you can experience solitude and peace of mind during your journey.
+You can also experience solitude and peace of mind during your journey.
 The tranquil trails to base camp might even lead you to your inner self.

 Memorable Photography Opportunities